Chaste/Chaste.github.io/site/content/docs/user-tutorials/SimpleImpedanceProblem.md

 ---
-title : "Simple Impedance Problem Tutorial"
+title : "Simple Impedance Problem"
-summary: "This tutorial is automatically generated from the file lung/test/tutorials/TestSimpleImpedanceProblemTutorial.hpp at revision [c64c70046e25](https://github.com/Chaste/Chaste/commit/c64c70046e25e3f67b47ec3e92f29cb02d5e6830).
-Note that the code is given in full at the bottom of the page."
+summary: "An example showing how to calculate transfer impedance of an airway tree using a simple impedance model"
 draft: false
 images: []
 toc: true
 ---
+This tutorial is automatically generated from [TestSimpleImpedanceProblemTutorial.hpp](https://github.com/Chaste/Chaste/blob/develop/lung/test/tutorials/TestSimpleImpedanceProblemTutorial.hpp) at revision [8081f57380d8](https://github.com/Chaste/Chaste/commit/8081f57380d857b24947a7a4a70e55ddfef322da).
+Note that the code is given in full at the bottom of the page.

-# An example showing how to calculate transfer impedance of an airway tree using a simple impedance model
+## An example showing how to calculate transfer impedance of an airway tree using a simple impedance model

 In this tutorial we demonstrate the use of !SimpleImpedanceProblem to calculate transfer impedance on an airway tree model.
 We further demonstrate post-processing of the output using !ImpedancePostProcessor to